Amazon picks New York City, Washington D.C. area for US$5 billion new headquarters

 Overall, Amazon will get a boost worth more than US$2 billion for the new offices, on top of US$1.6 billion in subsidies it has received from across the United States since 2000, according to a database from the Washington-based government watchdog Good Jobs First.

-Amazon said it has invested US$160 billion in the United States since 2010, including in warehouses, data centers and employee compensation.
+Amazon said it has invested US$160 billion in the United States since 2010, including in warehouses, data centres and employee compensation.

 The new offices will generate more than US$14 billion in extra tax revenue for New York, Virginia and Tennessee over the next two decades, Amazon said.
 The company expects an average wage of more than US$150,000 for employees in each new office.